marcusboon/vim/README.md

     - `F2` Step into a function
     - `F4` Step out of a function
     - `CtrlB` Set a breakpoint for VDebug
+* Because mouse interactions are turned on, if you want to copy text from vim, you will have to press `Shift` and then make the selection or else it will go into Visual selection mode in VIM

 ### Git integration with fugitive